biomejs/biome/.changeset/biome_assist.md

 }
 ```

-In Zed, instead, you would need to add the following snippet in `~/.config/zed/settings.json`:
+In Zed, you can achieve the same by adding the following snippet in `~/.config/zed/settings.json`:

 ```json
 {